blockchain-js/miner/README.md

 ${nodeUrl} - the URL, where your Node is running.
 Default value is set to http://localhost:5555.

 ${your_wallet_address} - the address of your wallet.
-There is a default value, but that means that all transactions fees will come in my wallet.
+There is a default value, but that means that all transactions fees will come into my wallet.

 ---